 - name of team members, NEPTUN-code, e-mail address.

 Documents are usually required in a printed form.
+During online (remote) working order, the PDF version is required.
 Every document handed in must contain a cover page including the information listed below:

 - name of the team,